cheil/cheil.github.io/pages/pi_cv.md

 - Name: Christoph Heil
 - Nationality: Austria
-- Current Position: Assistant professor in the Department of Theoretical and Computational Physics, Graz University of Technology (TU Graz)
+- Current Position: Associate professor in the Department of Theoretical and Computational Physics, Graz University of Technology (TU Graz)
 - Habilitation in *Theoretical Physics and Computational Physics*

 Information on my published work can also be found here: